timm/tested/docs/onExplain.md

   - ie. in this case, the sampling tax is very small
   - yes, the `mid` values are differenet but looking at the `div`s for those values, it may be sol close to be within noise.

-==> your challenge: for multiple runs with different random seeds, can you show the sampling tax remains low?
+==> Your challenge: for multiple runs with different random seeds, can you keep the sampling tax low?

 ### Explanation Tax